 - Rancho Palos Verdes – Affluent area that showcases splendid views of the Pacific Ocean, as well as Santa Catalina Island and Los Angeles.
 Contains lots of trails for horses and hiking.

-- Huntington Beach – Generally recognised as the birthplace of surfing in mainland America, this 121-acre state beach is an excellent destination for fishing, swimming and sunbathing too.
+- Huntington Beach – Generally recognized as the birthplace of surfing in mainland America, this 121-acre state beach is an excellent destination for fishing, swimming and sunbathing too.

-- Newport Beach – Renowned for its fine dining, luxury boutique shops and natural harbour.
-It also boasts two piers at Balboa point, one of which features a fabulous amusement park complete with Ferris Wheel.
+- Newport Beach – Renowned for its fine dining, luxury boutique shops and natural harbor.
+It also boasts two piers at Balboa Point, one of which features a fabulous amusement park complete with Ferris Wheel.